Skip to Content

 • while the opponent generally receives fewer, commonly as low as nine points depending on the decided loser’s performance.
 In cases of knockdowns or penalized fouls, these points might be shaved down further.

-To expand a bit, if Fighter A outperforms Fighter B in a particular round without knocking them down, A would receive 10 points and B would be assigned 9.
+To expand a bit, if Boxer A outperforms Boxer B in a particular round without knocking them down, A would receive 10 points and B would be assigned 9.

 However, if A knocks down B in that round, then A would still get the standard 10 points, but B would walk away with 8.